vdegenne/mwc-app-dialog/readme.md

 })
 ```

-If you want a custom function without an accept button, just pass `undefined` instead of a function for the third argument :
+If you want a custom content without an accept button, just pass `undefined` instead of a function for the third argument :

 ```javascript
 await dialog.open('title', html`<p>test</p>`, undefined, onCancel) // only cancellable